nnsense/ekc/README.md

 It requires `aws cli` to be configured and working.

 ## Arguments

 `-r` or `--region` if you want to spped up the scan targeting only one region `-p` or `--profile` to use a different `aws cli` profile.
-`-l` or `--list` to list details about the cluster(s) (instead of running the kube update command) `-t` or `--tag` can optionally be used to add one tag to the details you get from `--list`
+`-l` or `--list` to list details about the cluster(s) (instead of running the kube update command) `-t` or `--tag` can optionally be used to add one tag to the details you get from `--list` `--role-arn` is required when using `--profile` to create the kubectl command line including the `--role-arn` bit

 ## Example